cjengleson/Project-2-Repo/README.md

 # Guidelines for Project 2

-This document contains guidelines, requirements, and suggestions for Project 2.
+This document contains the schedule and requirements for Project 2.

 ## Specific Requirements